 An NSTR mobile AP MLD shall designate one of the links of an NSTR link pair as the primary link (#19349)of the AP MLD. (#19790)(#19791)The primary link shall not be disabled or removed and the nonprimary link may be disabled or removed.
 The other link of the NSTR link pair is the nonprimary link.
 When the NSTR mobile AP MLD intends to change the channel/operating class for the primary link, it shall perform the channel switch procedure.
 The NSTR mobile AP MLD shall schedule for transmissions of Beacon and Probe Response frames and group addressed Data frames only on the primary link.

-save
+(#20001)NOTE x - NSTR mobile AP MLD can save power by disabling or removing the non-primary link without any impact to the legacy and single link EHT devices.

 35.3.19.2 Discovery of an NSTR mobile AP MLD

 The discovery procedure for an NSTR mobile AP MLD is the same as the procedure described in 35.3.4 (Discovery of an AP MLD) with the following exceptions: